manuch1176/manuch-scripts/npm_to_syno_ssl/SETUP.md

 In these examples, NPM is running inside Docker on an AlmaLinux host, in the same LAN segment like the Synology.

-Adapt as needed in push-to-synology.conf:
+Adapt as needed in push-to-synology.conf and push-to-synology.sh:

     Inside container        →  Host path
     /etc/letsencrypt        →  /var/lib/docker/volumes/npm_letsencrypt/_data